Melodifestivalen: Participation

 Hundreds of songs and performers have entered Melodifestivalen since its debut.
 Although songwriters living outside Sweden were once not allowed to enter Melodifestivalen, the 2012 contest marked the first time foreign songwriters could submit entries, provided that they collaborated with a Swedish songwriter.
 To be eligible, songwriters and performers must be at least sixteen years of age on the day of the first Eurovision semi-final.

 Until 2001, participation in the festival was limited to a single night.
 The number of contestants ranged from five to twelve.
 A two-round system was used intermittently between 1981 and 1998, in which all but five of the contestants were eliminated in the first round of voting.
 Failure to reach the second round under this system was seen as a major failure for a prominent artist; when Elisabeth Andreassen failed to qualify in 1984, it almost ended her music career.
 The introduction of weekly heats in 2002 increased the number of contestants to thirty-two.
 At least ten of the contestants must perform in Swedish.
 A CD of each year's competing songs has been released since 2001, and a DVD of the heats and final since 2003.
 Due to the proliferation of digital download and streaming into the 2010s, DVDs have not been issued for Melodifestivalen in recent years.

 Melodifestivalen has been the launch-pad for the success of popular local acts, such as ABBA, Tommy Körberg, and Lisa Nilsson.
 The competition has played host to performers from outside Sweden, including Baccara, Alannah Myles, Katrina Leskanich, Cornelis Vreeswijk, and Margaret.
 Melodifestivalen participants have also represented—and unsuccessfully tried to represent—other countries at Eurovision.
 While local success for Melodifestivalen winners is common, most contestants return to obscurity and few have major international success.
 The impact that the competition makes on the Swedish charts means an artist need not win the competition to earn significant domestic record sales.
 For example, the song which finished last at Melodifestivalen 1990, "Symfonin" by Loa Falkman, topped Sverigetopplistan, the Swedish singles chart.
-The most recent occurrence was 2016 with Samir & Viktor's song "Bada Nakna".
+The most recent occurrence was 2024 with Fröken Snusk's song "Unga & fria".
 In 2007, twenty-one participants reached the Sverigetopplistan.
 The week after the 2008 final, songs from the festival made up the entire top fifteen on the domestic singles chart.

 Selection of contestants

-The process of narrowing thousands of potential entries down to twenty-eight lasts over seven months.
-SVT directly selects fourteen entries from amongst public submissions, while the other fourteen entries come from special invitations made by SVT or other entries that SVT has selected from amongst the submissions.
-Between 2012 and 2021, the twenty-eighth entry was selected via the P4 Nästa competition organised by Sveriges Radio P4.
-At least 10% of the final twenty-eight songs are sung in Swedish.
+The process of narrowing thousands of potential entries down to the competing songs lasts over seven months.
+SVT directly selects half of the entries from amongst public submissions, while the other half comes from special invitations made by SVT or other entries that SVT has selected from amongst the submissions.
+Between 2012 and 2021, the final entry was selected via the P4 Nästa competition organised by Sveriges Radio P4.
+At least 10% of the competing songs are sung in Swedish.
 The entire process can begin as early as May of the previous year and is completed by January.